One Hour with You

 One Hour with You is a 1932 American pre-Code musical comedy film about a married couple who are attracted to other people.
 It was produced and directed by Ernst Lubitsch "with the assistance of" George Cukor, and written by Samson Raphaelson from the play Only a Dream by Lothar Schmidt.
 It stars Maurice Chevalier, Jeanette MacDonald, Genevieve Tobin, Charlie Ruggles and Roland Young.
-A French-language version titled Une heure près de toi was produced simultaneously, with Lili Damita playing Tobin's role.

 The film is a musical remake of The Marriage Circle (1924), the second film that Lubitsch directed in the United States.
 One Hour with You was nominated for the Academy Award for Best Picture.

 The film was preserved by the UCLA Film and Television Archive with its original color tints restored.

 Plot

 Parisian doctor Andre Bertier is faithful to his loving wife Colette, much to the surprise of his lovely female patients.
 But when Colette's best friend Mitzi Olivier insists upon being treated by Dr. Bertier, his devotion is put to the test.